bediger4000/xor-decoding/README.md

 * `-b` causes it to compare to Base64-encoded PHP cleartext, rather than straight-up PHP to find "good" key bytes.
 * `-x` causes it to compare to PHP represented with PHP's "\xNN" notation.

+I wasn't certain what the cleartext was.
+From `ku.php`, it looked like it was PHP, but sometimes malware gets obscured by using "\xNN" text format.
+Using `-b` or `-x` when getting a decent key for `puzzling.dat` gives you a wrong key, so the cleartext format does matter.

 Since PHP can be embedded in all kinds of bytes, the `-j` option has to be set to some non-zero value in most cases.
 I used 5 in the examples above, but your mileage may vary.